workfloworchestrator/example-orchestrator/README.md

     return f"node {product.node.node_name} ({product.node.node_status})"
 ```

-### Netbox
+### NetBox

-The Netbox service is an interplay between several single dispatch
+The NetBox service is an interplay between several single dispatch
 functions, one to generate the payload for a specific product block, and
-two others that create or modify an object in Netbox based on the type
+two others that create or modify an object in NetBox based on the type
 of payload.
 The Pynetbox[^7] Python API client library is used to
-interface with Netbox.
+interface with NetBox.

 #### Payload

 The `build_payload()` single dispatch allows a first argument of type
 product block model, and a subscription model parameter that is used
 when related information is needed from other parts of the subscription.
-The specified return type is the base class that is used for all Netbox
+The specified return type is the base class that is used for all NetBox
 payload definitions.

 ```python